michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 - Some data for the simulations are hard coded into the source code, such as the satisfactory rate of Segregation, initial energy and reproduction cycle number for WaTor; if there were more time we would've created an XML tag for these data and thus allow users to be able to control it without changing the source code.

+#### Design choices/decisions pros and cons

+ - The decision on whether we should still have a grid class or stick with our previous cell class was one of the biggest decisions the team had to take.
+The alternate designs proposed was to have a cell class which possessed all the cell information and the other design was to have a grid that possessed neighbor information and grid information but have a cell class that had cell information.

+    The trade-off between the two was that the cell class though was able to give information about each cell, required we always had to have instances of cells anywhere in the code we needed information about the grid in general or about the cell.
+This implementation got us through the basic implementation, however for the extension part, we struggled as we tried as much as possible to not have public methods and the only way top have the same cell in both the subscene and simulation class was to make it public and accessible to every class.
+On the other hand, having a grid though required writing new code gave the opportunity for refactoring the cell class in other to have a single class which took care of general grid information about total number of cells, number of states present, etc, while making the cell only possess information intrinsic to itself.
+As such, our code was easily extensible as the simulation was the only class now interacting with the grid and passing information to other classes.
+The cells class was then used in the simulation class whenever the view needed an update of status.

+    The implementation we prefer is the grid implementation as it makes good use of concepts discussed in class.
+It makes it easy to consider the grid as the model class which could be queried by the controller to gain the information needed for the view to update its methods.
+Also, the dependencies on the cell class were greatly reduced once a grid class was created and the cell had to only know information about the cell class.